-Anthony Stones was born in England in 1934.
-After completing a course at Manchester Regional College of Art, Stones came to New Zealand with his parents as an 18-year-old.
+Anthony Stones was born in 1934 in Glossop, near Manchester.
+After completing a course at Manchester's School of Art, he came to New Zealand with his parents as an 18-year-old.

-Stones began in television in 1963 at Auckland's AKTV-2, back in the days when state television was run on a regional basis (though with some shared content).
-As the Auckland station's head of design, there was no lack of musical and entertainment shows for him to get his teeth into.
-Among other programmes, Stones designed the sets for early music show In the Groove, whose variety style required a wide array of sets and backgrounds.
+In 1963 Stones began in television at Auckland station AKTV-2, back when state TV was run on a regional basis (though with some shared content).
+As Auckland's Head of Design, there was no lack of musical and entertainment shows for him to get his teeth into.
+That decade, he designed the sets for music shows On the Beat Side and In the Groove.
+The variety style of the later required a wide array of sets and backgrounds.

-Stones' time in New Zealand television would span two decades, and see him rising from set design to managing an expanding team of creatives.
-Aside from further musical ventures — including the pop art dancing podiums of pioneering show C’mon and the country and western backdrops for this Sing Special, he also designed sets for a wide range of drama and current affairs: from stylish 60s thriller The Alpha Plan (where Pakatoa Island hosts an international Cold War conspiracy) to the minimalist interview set-up for Gordon Dryden’s self-titled current affairs show.
+Stones' time in television would span two decades, and see him rising from set design to managing an expanding team of creatives.
+Aside from further musical ventures — including the pop art stylings of C’mon, and the country and western backdrops of this 1975 Sing special, he designed sets for a wide range of drama and current affairs: from stylish 60s thriller The Alpha Plan (where Pakatoa Island hosts a global Cold War conspiracy) to the minimalist interview set-up for Gordon Dryden’s self-titled current affairs show.

 Tom McWilliams, who worked with Stones as a graphic artist at AKTV-2, remembers his boss as an inventive, stylish and "brilliantly practical" designer.
 "He had a sculptor's feeling for space and scale.
 He brought to the small screen a contemporary freshness."

-From 1978 to 1983, Stones was TV2's head of design.
+From 1978 to 1983, Stones was TV2's Head of Design.
 The role was more managerial than hands-on.
-Memorable pieces of design created under his watch were Goodnight Kiwi (which closed the broadcasting day and became a Kiwiana icon), and the alien lair beneath Rangitoto for classic kids sci-fi drama Under the Mountain.
+Memorable pieces of design created under his watch were the iconic Goodnight Kiwi (which closed each day's broadcasting), and the alien lair beneath Rangitoto for classic sci-fi drama Under the Mountain.

 Under the Mountain designer Rob Gillies counts himself lucky to have had a boss who was empathetic to the creatives working for him.
 "He organised after-work life drawing sessions and encouraged the gathering of broad cultural influences.
 As a young designer you always knew that if you got into hot water Tony had your back, in what was a bureaucratic system."

 Off screen Stones was variously a painter, editor, author and teacher — but primarily a sculptor (he studied under artist John Kavanagh in the 60s).
 Well-known public sculptures include the statue of Prime Minister Peter Fraser, leaning into the wind outside Old Government Buildings in Wellington; the monument to Jean Batten at Auckland Airport; and Auckland’s High Street tribute to Lord Freyberg.
-Alongside public figures his subjects have included a roll call of Kiwi cultural icons (Curnow, Frame, Glover, McCahon, Mansfield, Shadbolt, Stead and more).
+Alongside public figures his subjects included a roll call of Kiwi cultural icons (including Allen Curnow, Janet Frame, Colin McCahon and Katherine Mansfield).

 Stones received little contemporary recognition for his sculpture in New Zealand.
-Keith Ovenden, writing for Pundit website in 2008, compared Stones to Austrian architect Ernst Plischke: both were émigrés who gained greater attention offshore than in their adopted NZ home.
+Keith Ovenden, writing for Pundit website in 2008, compared Stones to Austrian architect Ernst Plischke: both were émigrés who gained greater attention offshore than in their adopted New Zealand home.

-In 1983, aged 49, Stones returned to the UK.
-Ovenden argued that “Stones needed a bigger stage and a more receptive public than we could offer him, and when he returned to England in 1983 he chose to settle in Oxford, where the university might offer a portrait sculptor a reasonable stab at earning a living, as well as build a reputation for craftsmanship and insight.”
+In 1983, aged 49, Stones returned to the United Kingdom.
+Ovenden argued that "Stones needed a bigger stage and a more receptive public than we could offer him, and when he returned to England in 1983 he chose to settle in Oxford, where the university might offer a portrait sculptor a reasonable stab at earning a living, as well as build a reputation for craftsmanship and insight".

-Stones crafted a notable career as a portrait sculptor (and sometime children’s book author and illustrator) in the UK.
-Subjects included actor Ben Kingsley (a bust for the Theatre Museum at Stratford-upon-Avon), young Shakespeare, Seamus Heaney, plus commissions for the National Gallery of Ireland and many Oxford colleges.
+Stones crafted a notable career as a portrait sculptor (and sometime children’s book author and illustrator).
+His subjects included actor Ben Kingsley (for Stratford-upon-Avon's Theatre Museum), young Shakespeare, Seamus Heaney, plus commissions for the National Gallery of Ireland and many Oxford colleges.

-Ovenden argued that Stones “has become renowned as a master of large works in which proportion and scale are successfully married to the myriad details of physiognomy, anatomy, costume and personality.”
+Ovenden argued that Stones had "become renowned as a master of large works in which proportion and scale are successfully married to the myriad details of physiognomy, anatomy, costume and personality".
 From 1999 to 2004, he was president of the British Society of Portrait Sculptors.

 Stones maintained links with New Zealand, where his ongoing sculpture commissions included a portrait of Captain Cook in Gisborne, pioneer winemakers in Henderson, and Abel Tasman and early settlers in Nelson.